 Check out the video for much more on this topic!

-Free Live Job Interviewing Webcast: I’m offering a FREE LIVE WEBCAST titled 3 Keys to Ace Any Job Interview.
+Free Job Interviewing WEBINAR: I’m offering a FREE WEBINAR titled 3 Keys to Ace Any Job Interview.
 It comes with great instruction and a nice workbook for note taking.
 Even more, I have an awesome giveaway when you attend.
-It’s an eBook titled How to Interview the Employer: 75 Great Questions to Ask Before You Take Any Job.
+It’s an eBook titled Ace Any Job Interview.
 There are several times available.

 Like this episode?
 Please share it via social media and review it on iTunes!
 I can keep this blog and all future podcasts and videos ad-free and sponsor-free ONLY because you share my work!
 Please share or subscribe to my podcast and YouTube channel too!